-Concurrently with the investment, on July 25, 2016, we also entered into a supply agreement with SDC to manufacture clear aligners for SDC's doctor-led, at-home program for simple teeth straightening.
+Concurrently with the investment on July 25, 2016, we also entered into a supply agreement with SDC to manufacture clear aligners for SDC's doctor-led, at-home program for simple teeth straightening.
 The term of the supply agreement expires on December 31, 2019.
 We commenced supplying aligners to SDC in October 2016.
-The sale of aligners to SDC and the income from the supply agreement are reported in our Clear Aligner business segment after eliminating outstanding intercompany transactions.
+The sale of aligners to SDC and the income from the supply agreement are reported in our Clear Aligner business segment after eliminating outstanding intercompany transactions (Refer to Note 9 "Commitments and Contingencies" of the Notes to Condensed Consolidated Financial Statements for information on the Loan and Security Agreement with SDC).